cilium/cilium/Documentation/admin.rst

 cluster.
 This is very common in overlay mode, but may also be the case even if direct mode is being used.
-In either scenario, if a container with a private IP should be allowed to make outgoing network connections to resources either elsewere in the data center or on the public Internet, the Linux node should be configured to perform IP masquerading, also known as network address port translation (NAPT), for all traffic destined from a container to the outside world.
+In either scenario, if a container with a private IP should be allowed to make outgoing network connections to resources either elsewhere in the data center or on the public Internet, the Linux node should be configured to perform IP masquerading, also known as network address port translation (NAPT), for all traffic destined from a container to the outside world.